 - Being over 60 years old

-- Being of a specific race: In primary open angle glaucoma being a black American, in angle closure being Eskimo or Chinese
+- Being of a specific race: In primary open angle glaucoma being of African descent, in angle closure being East Asian

 - Having certain medical conditions: high blood pressure, diabetes, thyroid disease, or a history of migraine.

 - Taking steroids over a prolonged period